Learning Efficient Representations of Neutrino Telescope Events: Datasets

 \section{Datasets}

 Simulations play a key role in neutrino physics experiments, facilitating preliminary testing that informs experiment development and subsequent physics analyses.
 As such, the field has developed sophisticated simulation tools capable of generating events for incorporation into our training datasets.
 In this paper, we present results trained and tested on simulated events, but emphasize that the methodology can be readily applied to real detector data.
-We employ the open-source simulation toolkit \texttt{Prometheus}~\cite{LAZAR2024109298} to emulate an IceCube-like array of OMs within Antarctic ice.
+We employ the open-source simulation toolkit \texttt{Prometheus}~\cite{LAZAR2024109298} to emulate an IceCube-like array of OMs within Antarctic ice. \texttt{Prometheus} enables the simulation of neutrino telescope events from particle injection to detector response across arbitrary detector media and geometries.
+However, it does not incorporate experiment-specific detector effects that are not publicly available.
 We generate four datasets of events based on the different neutrino interaction types, corresponding to the distinct flavors of the neutrino, $\nu$.
 Specifically, these interactions are the charged-current electron neutrino ($\nu_e$ CC), muon neutrino ($\nu_\mu$ CC), and tau neutrino ($\nu_\tau$ CC) interactions, alongside the neutral-current ($\nu$ NC) interactions.
 Notably, the $\nu_e$ CC, $\nu_\tau$ CC, and $\nu$ NC interactions produce predominantly spherical cascade-like events, while the $\nu_\mu$ CC interactions result in long track-like events.
 Additionally, as further detailed in \Cref{sec:results}, the PATDs generated by $\nu_\tau$ CC interactions are of particular interest to physicists due to their potential to exhibit a smoking-gun ``double-bang" signature of astrophysical neutrinos.